-Finally, one of the most important steps that any company can take in SEO for small businesses, is working on its reputation.
-These days, virtually everyone will look up a review of a company before they even consider buying something.
+Finally, one of the most vital steps any company can take in SEO for small businesses is working on its reputation.
+Nowadays, virtually everyone will look at whether a company has positive reviews before even considering buying something.
 Reviews became one of the leading local search factors in 2017, and they’ve remained essential ever since.

 Ask your customers to leave reviews and ratings on your website that will put the minds of other customers at rest when they’re considering buying from you.
 You might even offer freebies, like a discount code or shipping when a client leaves a review.